edemaine/cocreate/doc/README.md

 It's also a good idea, for higher performance, to use more pages with less information on them.

+### Manual Page Number Entry

+To jump to a distant page, you can edit the page number (before "of").
+Press <kbd>Enter</kbd> when you've finished typing.

 ### <img src="icons/chevron-left-square.svg" width="18" alt="Previous Page Icon"> Previous / <img src="icons/chevron-right-square.svg" width="18" alt="Next Page Icon"> Next Page

 These buttons navigate your view to the previous or next page.